 Notes

-- For well-rising scones that look even from all sides, make sure that you sieve the flour with the baking powder and salt well.
+- For well-rising scones that look even from all sides, make sure that you sift the flour with the baking powder and salt well.

 Elizabeth